Did you know that a single word can change how ChatGPT responds?

 Tips for Assigning Roles in Prompts

 Consider the kind of knowledge or view that will be necessary for the work at hand when assigning roles.
 It might make sense to give the AI a role like “engineer” or “developer” if you’re looking for a technical explanation.
-Roles like “writer” or “designer” are better suited for creative work.
+Roles like “creative writer” or “designer” are better suited for creative work.
 The secret is to specify the role that best suits the precise result you are looking for from the AI, making sure the answer supports your objectives.

 Final Words